 Somewhere along the way, I began to adapt this idea to sashing blocks.
 Instead of creating rows of blocks that alternate with sashing to attach to rows of sashing and cornerstones, I add a sashing unit to two adjacent edges of my blocks with the cornerstone.
 I like this technique because I can do all that before laying the blocks out so there are fewer trips back and forth to the work wall.
 Plus I can continue to chain piece which always makes me feel so efficient.

-This photo is from my pattern, Trip to the Stars, which I wrote to use Marti Michell's Sashing Stars Set.
+This photo is from my pattern, Trip to the Stars, (available in my Etsy shop, MaryHueyQuilts) which I wrote to use Marti Michell's Sashing Stars Set.
 It enables you to trim the sashing and cut the star points for a basic star (as illustrated) and also for a long pointed star in 3 different sizes -- for 2" wide, 3" wide, and 4" wide sashing -- any length!
 It's a very versatile and handy tool!!

 I begin by adding a sashing unit to one edge of each block -- in this photo, I've already added them to the left side of my train print squares -- I chain pieced!!